GizerInc/crowdsale/README.md

 For more information, visit https://tokensale.gizer.io/

+## 25-Feb-2018: deployment notes for new contracts

+The address of contract GZR (GizerToken.sol) must be added to the list of admins of the GZR721 (GizerItems.sol) contract.

+The address used to clal mintByAdmin() in GZR must be added to the list of admins of the GZR contract, and the user must have called a allow() for that address.

+To do:

+[ ] much more tetsing

+[ ] check if bulk minting is desirable

 ## Tests of crowdsale contract

 Testing of the crowdsale contract was completed on 12-Feb-2018, the results can be seen at: